 - Grated wasabi, radish (daikon), lemon, to garlic (ninniku): helps to balance the flavors without masking them.

-If You Are in the U.S./Los Angeles and You Want to Try Wagyu (Japanese Beef)
+If You Are in the U.S./Los Angeles and You Want to Try Wagyu (Japanese Beef), Here Are Four Yakiniku Spots to Hit Up

-That is if you don’t want to fly to Japan, here are a few places we suggest in el Lay.
+That is if you do not want to fly to Japan, here are a few places we suggest in El Lay.
 If you are outside of Los Angeles, here are the ONLY places to try authentic Kobe Kobe in the United States.
+Also, if you are looking to buy Wagyu and grill it up yourself, there is a list for you too.

 Is owned and operated by a Japanese-based international restaurant group that operates a couple of my favorite restaurants in LA, Manpuku and Izakaya Hachi.
 These two restaurants are just a couple out of the ten brands that operate primarily in the U.S. and Japan.